 Below are photos from our courthouse wedding in Seattle.
 All photos were taken by our good friend Alan Alabastro.
 The flower leis were fresh and real, thanks to Hawaii General Store in Fremont.
 I was so happy to find a fragrant lei of my mother's favorite flower, the white tuberose, and a maile lei for Martin.
 This was our floral contribution and nod to our love of Hawaii.

 After our wedding in Seattle, we then jetted off to Italy for our formal, celebratory wedding.
+See our destination wedding story and photos here.

 Like this post?
 Share it with friends or pin it for later!